LukeWait/custom-shell/README.md

 - fastfetch: A tool to display system information in a fast and minimal way

 ## Development
-- How to customize starship
+- How to customize starship: (https://starship.rs/guide/)
 - Modifying setup.sh
 - Modifying bashrc/zshrc